 There are times when people become spiritually wounded even after becoming born-again Christians.
 Some spiritual wounds can be unintentional by a family member, a Christian friend or even a Christian leader.
 Some are the result of personality conflicts between Christians.
 Some hurts are perceived when there has been no offense.
 However, to be clear, sometimes Christian intentionally wound other Christians.
 People, even Christians, are not exempted from hurting others.

-No matter how a puncture in the soul gets there, it still hurts!
-However, before any restoration and healing can occur, the wounded believer must forgive the person or persons who inflicted the wound.
-Forgiveness must occur because the healing process cannot begin before unconditional forgiveness.
-If you do not forgive, demonic oppression from the enemy of your soul, can cause the wound to fester, resulting in a spirit of rejection and other demonic oppression.
+No matter how a puncture to the soul gets there, it still hurts!
+However, before any restoration and healing can occur, the wounded believer must forgive the person or persons who inflicted the wound or wounds.
+Forgiveness must occur to start the healing process.
+If you do not forgive, demonic oppression from the enemy of your soul, can cause the wound to fester and that could result in a spirit of rejection, bitterness or other demonic oppression.
 John 10:10 states that thief (the devil) comes only to steal, kill, and destroy.
 That is his job.
 Forgiveness prevents that demonic influence and shortens the healing process.
 In addition to that, forgiveness activates the second half of John 10:10 which states, “Jesus came so that you may have life, and that you may have it (life) more abundantly.”
-Now, make this a personal declaration by saying:

-David is a biblical example of a person who received numerous hurts, numerous times from sources that were least expected.
+David is a biblical example of a person who received hurts, numerous times from sources that were least expected.
 He was mistreated by his family members.
-Remember when Samuel in 1 Samuel 16 came to anoint David as King and Jesse paraded seven of his sons before Samuel and God told Samuel they were not the ones.
+In one instance when Samuel in 1 Samuel 16 came to anoint David as King, Jesse paraded seven of his sons before Samuel and God told Samuel they were not the one.
 So Samuel asked Jesse if he had any other sons.
 Jesse then replied, “ There is still the youngest, but he is tending the sheep.”
 Samuel told Jesse to send for David.
-Samuel anointed David to be the next king when he arrived.
+God confirmed that David was the one and Samuel anointed David to be the next king.
 David had been dissed by his own father—that must have hurt!
-The Bible, however, does not record that David harbored anger or unforgiveness toward his father or other family members.
+The Bible, however, does not record that David harbored anger or unforgiveness toward his father or any other family members.

 One of the most memorable of his injustices was his treatment at the hands of King Saul.
 David had saved Israel from the Philistines by killing the giant, Goliath.
 He won numerous battles for Israel and yet, instead of rewarding David, Saul sought to kill him multiple times.
-Saul saw the writing on the wall; he saw the anointing on David’s life.
-He was jealous of David’s anointing and the victories that David won against Israel’s enemies, so he sought to kill David multiple times.
+Saul saw the writing on the wall; he saw the anointing on David’s life and knew that David would be king.
+He was jealous of David and the victories that David had won against Israel’s enemies, so he sought to kill David multiple times.

-David was wounded and broken by the maliciousness of Saul and cried out to God to save him.
-He never sought vengeance upon Saul.
+David was wounded and broken-hearted by the maliciousness of Saul and cried out to God to save him from the king, yet he never sought vengeance upon Saul.
 He knew that he was innocent, yet he never held unforgiveness in his heart towards the king who he saw as God’s anointed.
 He kept his focus on God, his anchor, deliverer and healer.

 David’s faith in God stemmed from his history with the true and living God.
-That assurance came from the years that David spent communing with God as he shepherded his father’s flocks in the wilderness.
-In those times, David gained dependence on God; he learned to bask in God’s presence; and he learned to trust God to defend him and his flock against all dangers, including harmful animals.
-David was the shepherd of his flock, but God was his Shepherd.
+That assurance came from the years that David spent communing with God as he shepherded his father’s flock in the wilderness.
+In those times, David gained a dependence on God; he learned to bask in God’s presence; and he learned to trust God to defend him and his flock against all dangers, including harmful animals.
+David was the shepherd of his flock, but God was the Shepherd of David.
 David stated in Palm 23:1 and 4:

 “The Lord is my shepherd, (verse 1) . . . (and) Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me. . .” (verse 4).

 So that trust that he experienced as a shepherd helped him to trust in God as he fled from Saul.
 That trust helped him to look to the victory and not harbor unforgiveness toward Saul.
-Psalms 52, 56 and 59 the books of Samuel recounts David’s numerous suffering at the hands of Saul.
+Psalms 52, 56, 59 and 2 Samuel recount David’s numerous sufferings.

-In Psalm 59:2-4, when King Saul sent men to David’s house to kill him, David cries out to God for deliverance:
+In Psalm 59:2-4, when King Saul sent men to David’s house to kill him, David cried out to God for deliverance:

 “Deliver me from evildoers and save me from those who are after my blood.
 See how they lie in wait for me!
 Fierce men conspire against me for no offense or sin of mine, Lord.
 I have done no wrong, yet they are ready to attack me.”

-David then focuses on God as his strength and restorer—the one constant in his life.
+David then focuses on God as his strength and restorer.
+God was always the constant in his life.
 In Psalm 59:16 and 17, he proclaims his trust in God.